shomeier/NemakiWareWiki/Administration-of-CouchDB.md

 http://localhost:5984/_utils/

 ## Databases
-A CoucnDB instance can have multiple "database", which is something like a table in RDB.
+A CouchDB instance can have multiple "database", which is something like a table in relational databases.
 NemakiWare creates and uses the following databases:

 * main (by default, "bedroom")